 - to deter unethical behavior by educating other lawyers and the public.

-The Bar's Lawyer Regulation Department is set up to resolve attorney-client disputes informally and to formally investigate serious allegations of misconduct.
+The Bar's Lawyer Regulation Department is set up to resolve disputes informally and to formally investigate serious allegations of misconduct.